 Rosemary Aitken Deanery Synod Representative

 The full PCC held 4 virtual meetings via zoom and met 4 times in the Church Hall, plus the APCM and one vestry meeting.

 Mrs J Hopwood

 Truro TR3 7QB

 All financial reports have been independently checked and approved and are available on request

-We wish to thank all the clergy and lay leaders who led our worship throughout the year.
-Our special thanks must be extended to Janet Thomas, who has made sure we emerge from lockdown in a meaningful and prayerful way.
+We wish to thank all the clergy, lay and local leaders, who led our worship throughout the year, as well as all who regularly take prayers, do readings, ensure a warm welcome as people enter the church and make sure we are fed and watered after services.
+Our special thanks must be extended to Janet Thomas, who made sure we emerged from lockdown in a meaningful and prayerful way.

 Our grateful thanks are also extended to so many of the congregation who reliably assist with all the tasks required to keep the church, hall and grounds clean, well maintained and ready.
 It is important to recognise the commitment of people who continue to give generously both of their time and money.
 Without this we could not maintain or improve our lovely church.